algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 * Writing:
     * Is editable only by app a, but is delete-able by app a or the user x (using a ClearState call, see below).
 * Deletion:
     * Deleting an app does not affect its local storage.
+Accounts must clear out of app to recover minimum balance.
     * _Clear state_.
 Every Smart Contract on Algorand has two programs: the _approval_ and the _clear state_ program.
 An account holder can clear their local state for an app at any time (deleting their data and freeing up their locked minimum balance).
 The purpose of the clear state program is to allow the app to handle the clearing of that local state gracefully.
     * Account x can request to clear its local state using a [close out transaction](https://developer.algorand.org/docs/get-details/transactions/#application-close-out-transaction).
     * Account x can clear its local state for app a using a [clear state transaction](https://developer.algorand.org/docs/get-details/transactions/#application-clear-state-transaction), which will always succeed, even after app a is deleted.